 Spending the money for one of the chairs from the upper echelon can also be a solid investment in your overall health --preventing long-term sitting injuries — and productivity.
-We tested out some of the cheapest chairs you can get — ultimately cutting them from the review before we even finished, as our testers noticed significant discomfort when sitting in them for more than a few hours and a proportional drop in productivity.
-There also isn't a direct correlation between price and performance, but you are far more likely to find the support and necessary adjustability to match the chair to your posture with the more expensive models.
+We tested out some of the cheapest chairs you can purchase — ultimately cutting them from the review before we even finished, as our testers noticed significant discomfort when sitting in them for more than a few hours and a proportional drop in productivity.
+There is also no direct correlation between price and performance, but you are far more likely to find the support and necessary adjustability to match the chair to your posture with the more expensive models.
 While these chairs are undeniably expensive, there are some ways to reduce the cost, as you can always find a used model of these chairs in fairly good condition or a factory refurbished model at a decently discounted price.

 Step 2: Superior Support?